Artist Zeng Fanzhi depicts 'zero-COVID' after a lifetime of service to the Chinese state

 The Communist Party’s victory in 1949 ended decades of strife in China, bringing some stability to the country.
 Zeng aspired to be an artist and took art school entrance exams in 1957, but failed twice.
 His parents encouraged him to study architecture instead.

 Soon after, the founder of Communist China, Mao Zedong, launched the Great Leap Forward, an ambitious but disastrous campaign to transform the impoverished country into an industrial power.
-Millions starved to death, and Zeng and other students across China spent much of their time in political study sessions.
+Millions starved to death, and students across China spent time in political study sessions.

 In 1962, fresh from college, Zeng was assigned to work for an architectural team in Beijing, designing stadiums and theaters around Tiananmen Square as well as the Avenue of Heavenly Peace.